hawkowl/technicals/apidesign/deconstructing-linode-dnsmanager.rst

 This lets us get all of the records in one go, or all the records of a specific type.
 Accessing a record individually has to be done through the correct type.

+This map looks a bit complicated.
+However, since every record type has different parameters, it makes a lot more sense to split them up.
+It also makes it easier to document and use, as you don't have overloaded meanings of each option.